ShwetalKoranne/1.-Hello-World-and-Calculator/README.md

 C++ is a powerful, general-purpose programming language developed as an extension of C. It supports both procedural and object-oriented programming, which makes it suitable for system/software development, game development, real-time simulations, and more.

 Key Features:
-Fast and efficient
+-->Fast and efficient
-Object-oriented (supports classes and objects)
+-->Object-oriented (supports classes and objects)
 Rich standard library
 Allows low-level programming (memory management using pointers)